google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 And your virtual machine will be created.

 If you experience any problems, you can proceed with our original instructions that you can find further down this page.
 But, please report the problem to us by opening a discussion [here](https://github.com/NightscoutFoundation/xDrip/discussions).

----

-### ⚠️ WARNING!
-This virtual machine is strictly for hosting Nightscout.
-Do not use it for work, banking, trading, shopping, or development.
 <br/>

 ---